-After concluding in late July that the Nationals were not going to compete for a post-season berth, team president and general manager Mike Rizzo jettisoned eight key players on 2021 team: future Hall-of-Famer Max Scherzer, all-star shortstop Trea Turner, record-setting slugger Kyle Schwarber, veteran utility man Josh Harrison. starting catcher Yan Gomes, closer Brad Hand, set-up man Daniel Hudson and veteran starter Jon Lester.
+After concluding in late July that the Nationals were not going to compete for a post-season berth, team president and general manager Mike Rizzo jettisoned eight key players on the 2021 team: future Hall-of-Famer Max Scherzer, all-star shortstop Trea Turner, record-setting slugger Kyle Schwarber, veteran utility man Josh Harrison. starting catcher Yan Gomes, closer Brad Hand, set-up man Daniel Hudson and veteran starter Jon Lester.
 That’s a third of the active roster and four essential members — Scherzer, Turner, Gomes and Hudson — of the 2019 world championship team.

 So the Nationals’ performance through August and September came as no surprise.
 The nightmare began in the second game of the July 29 doubleheader in Philadelphia.
 In his farewell, Scherzer had beaten the Phillies, 3-1, in the first game.
 In the second game, the Nats jumped out to a 7-1 lead and still lead 7-4 after six innings.
 Against the depleted bullpen, the Phils scored three in the seventh to send the shortened game into an extra inning.
 The Nats scored one in the eighth, only to see the Phils win it with a walk-off grand slam in their half.